Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability

 A more precise modeling of the electrolyzer production function can be achieved using a piecewise linear approximation of the hydrogen production curve \cite{DhankarChenTong:24PESGM,lesniak2024}.

-Consider the electrolyzer's hydrogen production at time $t$, which is constrained by a concave piecewise linear production function with $K$ segments, as follows\footnote{For simplicity, we assume $\Delta T=1$ and $\beta_1=0$, following the main context.}.
+Consider the electrolyzer's hydrogen production at time $t$, which is constrained by a concave piecewise linear production function with $K$ segments, as follows:

 where $\alpha_k$ and $\beta_k$ are the slope and intercept of the $k$-th linear segment, respectively.
+For simplicity and consistent with the main context, we assume $\Delta T=1$ and $\beta_1=0$.
 The optimization problem \eqref{eq:maxprofit}, with the objective function \eqref{eq:objwREC}, can be reformulated by replacing the hydrogen production function \eqref{eq:linear_prod} with \eqref{eq:piecewise}.